-Our Collagen Cell Carrier has been developed for implantology as a biocompatible, suturable carrier for therapeutic cells (advanced therapy medicinal product, ATMP) or to provide a natural scaffold for the cellular recolonization of severely damaged tissues.
+Based on our Collagen Cell Carrier®, a thin collagen membrane has been developed for implantology as a biocompatible, suturable carrier for therapeutic cells (advanced therapy medicinal product, ATMP) or to provide a natural scaffold for the cellular recolonization of severely damaged tissues.
 Our goal is to develop novel therapies together with academic and clinical partners.

-After establishment of the therapeutic cell layer on the Collagen Cell Carrier in the laboratory, the complex can be removed and transferred easily to the impaired organ.
+After establishment of the therapeutic cell layer on the thin collagen membrane in the laboratory, the complex can be removed and transferred easily to the impaired organ.
 Due to its elasticity it adheres to the organs’s shape and can be sutured directly to it, thus holding the therapeutic cells in place.
-The suture sites remain intact during the lifespan of the CCC.
+The suture sites remain intact during the lifespan of the thin collagen membrane.
 Depending on the implantation site the scaffold is degraded within a few weeks.
 Degradation kinetics can be adjusted by using thicker or thinner membranes or by introducing cross-links by appropriate chemicals.
-CCCs are thus ideally suited for the development of soft tissue cell-based implants but can also be used alone e.g. as coverage in wound healing studies.
+Our thin collagen membranes are thus ideally suited for the development of soft tissue cell-based implants but can also be used alone e.g. as coverage in wound healing studies.

 Together with our partners, we are currently establishing a pipeline of projects in cardiology, urology, dermatology and dentistry based on our collagen I based membranes.

 Ischemic cardiomyopathy is the leading cause of death in the developed world with no adequate treatment to date, representing 33 % of deaths of patients above 35 years.
 Viscofan BioEngineering offers a unique opportunity to establish a new therapy for cardiac insufficiency that could decrease adverse ventricular remodeling, the main cause of cardiac failure in ischemic patients.